-At a recent event, mayoral candidate Bill Smith had described City Hall’s planning of the future LRT – Green Line – as a “boondoggle”.
-Without a doubt the building of this massive infrastructure project, going from north central Calgary to the south east of the city is a massive undertaking that will have a significant impact on a large number of Calgarians.
-However, as a candidate running for city council in Ward 5, I can definitely say that the City of Calgary has been capable of much worse planning.
-I am referring here to the design and extension (or lack thereof) of the Blue Line further up north in the new NE communities of our city.
+At a recent event, mayoral candidate Bill Smith had described City Hall’s planning of the future LRT – Green Line project as a “boondoggle”.
+He had done so due to a number of inconsistencies that had arisen throughout the design of the project, especially when it came to its estimated costs.
+There is some truth to this critique, however, as a candidate running for city council in Ward 5, I can definitely say that our city has been capable of much worse planning and as an example of this I will present to you just how flawed of an approach our city has taken when looking at the extension (or lack-thereof) of the Blue Line further north in the newer NE communities.

 The Blue Line extension

 First, what does the Blue Line extension entail?
-According to the City of Calgary’s own transit page, this expansion includes 7.5 kilometers of track and the construction of 5 stations that will service the area.
+According to the City of Calgary’s own transit page, this expansion includes 7.5 kilometres of track and the construction of 5 stations that will service the area.
 Without a doubt a much smaller and less complicated project than the Green Line.

 Lastly, tunneling of any kind would be on a significantly smaller scale than that of the Green Line.
-As a comparison the 69 Street SW extension of the Blue Line came at just under 1.5 Billion dollars.
+As a comparison the 69 Street SW extension of the Blue Line came at just under 1.5 billion dollars.
 This cost, was for a track length of 8.2 kilometres, facing difficult terrain, existing infrastructure and being built during booming economic times when construction costs were high.
-These numbers seem to indicate that if the Blue Line were to be extended today; its costs under the current economic environment would not surpass a 1 Billion dollar price tag.
+These numbers seem to indicate that if the Blue Line were to be extended today and done properly; its costs under the current economic environment would not surpass a 1 billion dollar price tag.